Eseoghene-ODODO/simple_shell/README.md

-Solutions to the simple shell prject.
+Solutions to the simple shell project.